nosco/sock.it/README.md

 # Sock It

 ### THIS IS A VERY EARLY DEVELOPMENT VERSION!!!
+Don't use in a production environment, it is created and tested for a very specific set of problems!

+### What is it?
 An attempt to create a WebSocket API compatible library, that has a thin wrapper around WebSockets with a fat polling fallback for legacy browsers.